groue/GRMustache/Guides/runtime/helpers.md

 @end
 ```

 That `renderSection:withContext:` method will be invoked when GRMustache renders the sections attached to our helper.
-It should return the string that should be rendered.
+It returns the raw string that should be rendered.

 #### The literal inner content